Growth segment in Swiss francs (Segment C)

 No remuneration will be paid on sums of money blocked waiting to be invested.
 We thus advise you to make transfers for a value date shortly before the end of the Segment C subscription period and to make sure that the ad-hoc subscription form has indeed been sent to us before the deadline.

-If the employer contributions or the personal payments are not labeled in this way, the sum concerned will be automatically converted into euros.
+If the personal payments are not labeled in this way, the sum concerned will be automatically converted into euros.

 Click here for CPIC’s full banking details.